Writers Centre Kingston and Korean Cultural Centre UK present a Korean Literature Night exploring Hye-Soon Kim’s Autobiography of Death

 About the Author- Hye-Soon Kim Hye-Soon Kim, born in 1955, is one of the most prominent and influential contemporary poets of South Korea.
 She was the first woman poet to receive the prestigious Kim Su-yong and Midang awards, and has been translated into Chinese, French, German, Japanese, Spanish, and Swedish.
 Her most recent books include I'm OK, I'm Pig! and Poor Love Machine.

-About the Moderator- Steve J Fowler Steve J Fowler is a writer and artist who works in poetry, fiction, theatre, film, photography, visual art, sound art and performance.
+About the Moderator- Steven J Fowler Steven J Fowler is a writer and artist who works in poetry, fiction, theatre, film, photography, visual art, sound art and performance.
 He is lecturer in Creative Writing and English Literature at Kingston University, teaches at Tate Modern, Poetry School and Photographer's Gallery.
 He is the director of Writers' Centre Kingston and European Poetry Festival.